jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.020.png" width="100" />

-So a clause can be expressed as:
+A clause is expressed as:

 - a square
 - inside a diamond

 because it:

-- may or may not execute
+- might not execute
 - is embedded in a statement

 ## Lambda Expressions

-A lambda might be found in other programming languages as sort of a short notation for a function, embedded right inside a code line, that may look like this:
+A lambda might be found in other programming languages as sort of a short notation for a function, embedded right inside a code line:

 ```c#
 Where(x => x.IsChecked)